Optimists Club

 “Some of the challenges we face, like climate change, are terrifying—I’ve seen the changes firsthand in places I grew up.
 It makes it real.
 But alongside that, I see an incredible amount of potential.
 I see innovation, commitment, and people stepping up.
 That’s what makes me optimistic—not because the challenges aren’t serious, but because the response to them is already underway.”

-Zack Angelini, Program Advisor @ UNH International Changemaker Grant (Newmarket, NH) 🎙️
+Zack Angelini, Program Advisor @ University of NH International Changemaker Grant (Newmarket, NH) 🎙️

 “I joined the optimist club because I believe we need to put more attention and energy towards the positive things we want to see more of in the world!”